 I don't see any god up here.

-that the same God who endowed us with sense, reason, and intellect, had intended for
+that the same God who endowed us with sense, reason, and intellect, had

-oppress his neighbor, no matter how unjustly. ...
+a man may oppress his neighbor, no matter how unjustly. ...
 Hence they

-have had no trouble in finding men who would preach the damnability and heresy of the
+have had no trouble in finding men who would preach the damnability and

-which history has record have been committed under the cover of religion
+crimes of which history has record have been committed under the cover

-efficient.
+is not very efficient.
 There's a lot more I could be doing on a Sunday

 God (Micah 5:15)

 the close of this life we should be blessed with another, but I would beg

 Edmond de Goncourt (1822-1896) French writer

 us are linked to the cosmos.
 So nature is my god.
 To me, nature is sacred.

 Ulysses S. Grant

-the church, and the private schools, supported entirely
+the family altar, the church, and the private schools, supported entirely

 Robert Graves (1895-1985) British novelist

 for the government of a semi-barbarous nation of herdsmen and hill-farmers,

-resembled a petulant great-grandfather who tries to govern a family business from his sick-bed.
+resembled a petulant great-grandfather who tries to govern a family business

-own son put to death is presented to children as beautiful
+to have his own son put to death is presented to children as beautiful

 and as worthy of society's admiration, what types of human behaviour can